kyxap1/starred/README.md

 ## Go

+- [mkcert](https://github.com/FiloSottile/mkcert) - A simple zero-config tool to make locally trusted development certificates with any names you'd like.
 - [waypoint](https://github.com/hashicorp/waypoint) - A tool to build, deploy, and release any application on any platform.
 - [clair](https://github.com/quay/clair) - Vulnerability Static Analysis for Containers
 - [dive](https://github.com/wagoodman/dive) - A tool for exploring each layer in a docker image